KKWE

-KKWE (89.9 FM) is a radio station licensed to serve White Earth, Minnesota and surrounding area.
+KKWE (89.9 FM) is a radio station licensed to serve White Earth, Minnesota.
 The station is owned by the White Earth Land Recovery Project, a Native American-run nonprofit organization.
 It airs a variety of music and talk programming, much of which is native-oriented.

-Though KKWE is licensed to serve White Earth, its signal reaches many other communities, including much of the White Earth native reservation as well as populous cities like Detroit Lakes and Park Rapids.
-Its studios are located in the town of Callaway, which is north of Detroit Lakes on Highway 59 (hence references to "59" in program names and other functions).
+KKWE's studios are located in the town of Callaway, which is north of Detroit Lakes on Highway 59.

-The station was assigned the KKWE call letters by the Federal Communications Commission on May 19, 2010, and was granted its License to Cover on November 16, 2011.
-Program testing initially commenced in early October 2011 with an automated "soft oldies" type format.
-The station's current format, and the Niijii Radio brand, were launched at 11:11 AM on November 11, 2011 (11/11/11).
+The station was assigned the KKWE call letters by the Federal Communications Commission on May 19, 2010, and was granted its license to cover on November 16, 2011.
+The station's format, and the Niijii Radio brand, were launched at 11:11 am on November 11, 2011 (11/11/11).

-In addition to locally produced programs, KKWE carries programming from Pacifica such as Democracy Now; as well as Native Voice One programs, such as Native America Calling and National Native News.
+In addition to locally produced programs, KKWE carries programming from Pacifica Radio such as Democracy Now; as well as Native Voice One programs, such as Native America Calling and National Native News.

-KKWE is presently on the air in violation of its conditions of FCC licensing SEE:47 CFR § 73.503a as their IRS 501(c).3 nonprofit status was revoked on May 15, 2021.